-• Establish a mitigation bank for the North Reach.
+Establish a mitigation bank for the North Reach.

-In order to provide the flexibility to conduct compensatory mitigation at an off-site location, and to ensure that the off-site locations are restored, maintained and managed in perpetuity, the City will establish a mitigation bank that will sell credits to applicants who are allowed to mitigate off site.
-The mitigation bank will use a science-based crediting and debiting system that will ensure that mitigation fully compensates for impacts to natural resources caused by development.
+In order to provide the flexibility to conduct compensatory mitigation at an off-site location, and to ensure that the off-site locations are restored, maintained and managed in perpetuity, the City (and perhaps private entities) will establish a mitigation bank that will sell credits to applicants who are allowed to mitigate off site.

+The mitigation bank(s) will use a science-based crediting and debiting system certified by the City to ensure that mitigation fully compensates for impacts to natural resources caused by development.
 This will help to ensure that no further loss of natural resource function is sustained in the North Reach.

-The mitigation bank will also be designed to accommodate mitigation required by state and federal agencies, and, if possible, accommodate restoration activities required by the Portland Harbor Natural Resource Trustees as compensation for past damages from contamination.
+The mitigation bank(s) will also be designed to accommodate mitigation required by state and federal agencies, and, if possible, accommodate restoration activities required by the Portland Harbor Natural Resource Trustees as compensation for past damages from contamination.
 Map #6: Watershed Health - Proposed Overlay Zones and Action Items identifies sites that can be included in the mitigation bank as off-site mitigation sites.
+However, Kelly Point Park and Cathedral Park can only be used for restoration by the City of Portland.
 Also see Appendix A: Action Agenda - Watershed Health for more information about these sites.